U.S. spy agencies warned Maliki was 'alienating' Iraq's Sunnis

 Clapper said that Iraq's national elections this April would be a "pivotal event," and said: "The Sunni population in particular must be convinced that the elections will be fair in order to keep them committed to the political process and help check Iraq's rising violence."

-Clapper added that Syria's protracted civil war was "destabilizing Iraq, hardening ethno-sectarian attitudes, and raising concerns about the spillover of violence."
+Clapper added that Syria's protracted civil war was "destabilising Iraq, hardening ethno-sectarian attitudes, and raising concerns about the spillover of violence."

 The presentation did not mention Maliki by name or say that his government had contributed to the alienation of Sunnis although warnings in classified reports by U.S. agencies were intensifying about that time, the security officials said.